30 Second Sprints vs.

 What that means is the arteries of both the SIT and ET groups benefited equally.
 Constricted arteries are a major cause of cardiovascular disease.
 Learning that short bursts of very high-intensity training can help the elasticity of arteries is a big deal.

 It is tough to get someone to do 30-60 minutes of cardio five days a week.
-So learning that there's an option that's far less time consuming may mean more people will make the effort.
-Yes the exercise has to be much more intense, but for busy people it may mean the difference between getting some heart helping cardio in... or skipping the workout entirely.
+Learning that there's an option that's far less time consuming may mean more people will make an effort.
+Yes, the exercise has to be much more intense, but for busy people, it may mean the difference between getting some heart helping cardio in or skipping the workout entirely.

 A word of caution here.
 It is possible to cross the line and get too much cardio exercise.
-Warning signs include physical soreness that won't go away, your workouts may seem to get harder instead of easer over time, sleeplessness and general fatigue.
+Warning signs include physical soreness that won't go away.
+Your workouts may seem to get harder instead of easier over time, sleeplessness and general fatigue.
 Unless you're training for a marathon or extreme event, try and keep it under an hour and a half a day.
 More than that and you risk losing muscle as your body burns it for energy.

 When you're ready, do what you can manage consistently.

 - Begin with as little as two 10-minute interval training (sprint) sessions a week.

 - Slowly add more time and keep increasing the intensity.